 WE ARE HUBBY, a curated artobiography

-Welcome to the bare naked curation of my own life through art.
-I am re-membering stories that have shaped me and am asking different makers to interpret them through their own creative lens.
+Welcome to the bare naked curation of my own life through art and community.
+I am re-membering stories that have shaped me and inviting different makers to interpret them through their own creative lens.
 I’ll also be inserting projects I’ve already brought to life thus far.
-I envision this adventure will culminate in a celebration of all the resulting art and some kind of book, creating something completely unexpected, and much less auto than most auto-biographies.
+I envision this adventure will culminate in a celebration of the book and all the resulting art, creating something completely unexpected, and much less auto than most auto-biographies.

-I will be sharing and bringing this to life over a years time - it will be a multi-layered exploration of art, personal and community history, loves and losses, themes and eurekas, with friendships and collaborations as the launching pad.
+I will be bringing this to life over a year’s time; it will be a multi-layered exploration of art, personal and community history, loves and losses, themes, dreams, and eurekas, with friendships and collaborations as the launching pad.

-So far (this number will grow), these admired creatives and their themes and or chapter titles, are:
+The number of artists will grow to partner the number of stories written.
+So far, the admired creatives and their themes and or chapter titles, are:

-Cal Clements - Charting; Chelsea Dean - Girl power; Jay Erker - The Tar Creatures; Tricia Gabriel - TBD; Barbara Gillespie - Nefertweetie.
-And the fire hydrant chapter; Emma Gray - Baroness of the Trees; Tanya Haden - Wine is not a breakfast food; Bolyn Hubby - What You Seek, You Find, Tyler Hubby - Red Velvet Anatomical Dream'; Monica Orozco - The Fool / Wild Card, and broken bones; Kent Osborn - Magnetic Magi; Ron Regé Jr - Ayahuasca + We Are Hubby Cover Art; Amy Russell - Family Vacation; Vness Santos - My Grade School spaceship + ZaZar’s transmission; Florian Stadler - TBD; Erica Ryan Stallones - Couple’s portrait; Randi Steinberger - Memory; Gillian Stoddart - Dig the Dig; William Stone - Dad, his kinda guy; Gabriela Tollman - The Anger Project; Shelli Tollman - Rascal, the Overlasting Cat; Chris Valdheim - Kintsugi; Nicola Vruwink - Barbie’s Leg + The Surrey Shoppe; Senon Williams - Mississippi Snow Queen; Tim Adams - Tarot
+Tim Adams - Tarot of We Are Hubbied; Cal Clements - Charting; Chelsea Dean - Kaleidoscopic Queens; Debbi Dachinger; Jay Erker - The Tar Creatures; Tricia Gabriel; Barbara Gillespie - Nefertweetie + fire hydrants; Emma Gray - Baroness of the Trees; Tanya Haden - Wine is not a breakfast food; Bolyn Hubby - What You Seek, You Find, Tyler Hubby - Red Velvet Anatomy; Madeleine James; Joslyn Lawrence; Kelly Martin; Monica Orozco - The Pilgrim + The Fool / Wild Card; Kent Osborn - Your words are your wand; Ron Regé Jr - Ayahuasca + We Are Hubby Cover Art; Amy Russell; Vness Santos - My Grade School spaceship + ZaZar’s transmission; Florian Stadler; Erica Ryan Stallones - Cosmic Couple Manifestation; Randi Steinberger; Gillian Stoddart; William Stone; TEO aka Madre Jaguar; Evelyn Tollman - The Stand Up Doll; Gabriela Tollman - The Anger Project; Shelli Tollman - Rascal, the Overlasting Cat; Chris Valdheims - Kintsugi; Nicola Vruwink - Barbie’s Leg + The Surrey Shoppe; Senon Williams - Ms. Mississippi

-Writers: Rose Apodaca - TBD; Tracy Flannigan - Ben Hubby’s Christmas; ; Anne Marie Grewal - TBD; Lea Lion - The Temple of the Trees; Stephanie Schwam - interview; Savannah K. Smith - TBD
+Writers: Tracy Flannigan - Ben Hubby’s Christmas Party; ; Anne Marie Grewal; Lea Lion - The Temple of the Trees; Stephanie Schwam - interview

 Cheers to growing it together, and…